 During the summer, then-interns Nicole Roenicke and Meaghan Harrington (now full-time staff archaeologists) began working on an excavation area east of the Memorial Church and churchyard.
 The duo uncovered evidence of a large number of burials in that space, and this month the archaeological team was able to return to that excavation area.
 The burials were mapped and photographed so that the units could be backfilled to protect the archaeological remains.

 This month’s video features Cathrine Davis, who completed an externship in the Rediscovery lab this fall.
 Davis is a PhD student at the College of William & Mary and her proposed dissertation research focuses on consumption of French goods in North America—specifically French textiles via analysis of 17th-and 18th-century lead cloth seals.
 While working with the Rediscovery team, Davis photographed every single lead seal, and is creating a typology which will capture information about the shape and size of the seals, and what the different marks represent.
 This will serve as the basis for the Jamestown’s lead seal reference collection.
-Check out the video for more info!
+Check out the video above for more info!

 The team also helped with the installation of new signs in and around James Fort, replacing many of the older signs from around the site.
 The new interpretive signs contain updated information about the history of Jamestown and the archaeological investigations.